Chronology

 January 1968

 Hires Carlene Meeker as assistant.
 Her first task is to scrape off the dots incorrectly applied by one of his former assistants and repaint them; she stays on for twelve years.
-Often works on fifteen to twenty paintings at a time.
+Often works on fifteen to twenty paintings at a time.54 Oral history interview with Carleen Meeker by Avis Berman, August 13, 2003, RLF Archives.

 January 4, 1968

 Arrives in London for opening of Tate retrospective.
-Travels to Morocco with family after opening festivities.
+Travels to Morocco with his wife Dorothy after opening festivities.

-Makes first Modular paintings featuring repeated design imagery, inspired by an art project completed in third or fourth grade.
+Makes first Modular painting featuring repeated design imagery, related to an art project he did in grade school.55Lichtenstein, R. 1996a, p.
+153

 May 24, 1968